 Digital is in.
 And digital onboarding is just one of many processes that companies are adopting to keep up with the new online business environment.

-Consumers desire the ability to interact with businesses digitally — whether it's shopping online or completing the onboarding process with a new company from home.
-And in today's world, it's up to companies like yours to meet this customer need.
+Consumers desire the ability to interact with businesses digitally — whether it's shopping online or completing onboarding from home.
 Read ahead to learn how you can provide a seamless digital onboarding experience for your customers.

 What is digital onboarding?

 Digital onboarding, also called remote onboarding, is the process of using online tools and software to get new customers added to your database or CRM.

 Throughout the process, customers are able to get familiar with your product or service from wherever they're located, rather than in your store or office.

 The digital onboarding process usually requires some type of identification or authentication from the customer to prove they are who they say they are.

 This may include personal data, like an email address, birthday, or social security number.
 Or, in some cases, biometric information, like a fingerprint or face scan.

 Digital onboarding also relies heavily on automation to streamline processes such as:

 - Customer signups, purchases, and inquiry resolution

 - Distribution of an onboarding questionnaire for new client data gathering